Zonotora/mindpalace/src/pages/machine-learning/keywords.md

 ## Cross-validation
 Is sometimes called rotation estimation which by itself describes the behaviour very well.
+For example, if you break up your training data into 10 equally big partitions, you use the learning alogorithm on 9 of them and test on the remaining partition for 10 cycles.
+Thus, every partition will be the training set once.
+One disadvantage is that it is computationally expensive.

 ## Normalization
 Is a good way of keeping the data consistent.
 There are two basic types of normalization: example and feature normalization.